-Hamsters are generally easy pets to care for, making them a popular pet for children and adults alike.
-Their dietary needs are fairly simple, and timothy hay and a specially made hamster food are all they need to live a long and healthy life.
+Hamsters are generally easy pets to care for, making them popular among children and adults alike.
+Their dietary needs are fairly simple, as complete and balanced hamster chow is available at most pet stores.
+By supplementing this with timothy hay, vegetables, and a small amount of fruit, you can give your hamster everything that they need to live a long and healthy life.

 That said, we are often tempted to add variation to our pet’s diet and spoil them with treats now and again.
 This usually comes in the form of fruit, and avocados are popular fruits that owners are often tempted to treat their pets with.
 But can hamsters eat avocados?
 Are avocados safe for hamsters?

-Put simply, while the flesh of avocados is non-toxic to hamsters, they should not eat avocado on a regular basis.
-In this article, we’ll take a look at everything you need to know about feeding this delicious fruit to your pet hamster.
+Put simply, the flesh of avocados might contain varying amounts of the toxic compound persin, so no, hamsters should not eat avocados.
+In this article, we’ll take a look at everything you need to know about avocados and hamsters.
 Let’s get started!

 Avocados are green fruits that are favorites in salads, smoothies, and on their own.
-They are highly nutritious and versatile, packed with beneficial vitamins and nutrients.
+For us humans, they are highly nutritious and versatile, packed with beneficial vitamins and nutrients.
 Avocados are high in monosaturated fat, which is considered a “good” fat in moderation, and they are also packed with fiber and are high in calories and low in sugar.
-All these benefits make them a great addition to a healthy diet for humans, but the large number of calories and fat make them a less-than-ideal choice for your hamster.
+All these benefits make them a great addition to a healthy diet for humans, but besides the risk of toxicity, the large number of calories and fat make them a less-than-ideal choice for your hamster.

 Avocados contain the most amount of fat of any fruit on the planet and have 160 calories per 100-gram serving, with 132 of those calories coming from fat.
-This is great for humans, but this amount of fat is far too high to safely feed to your hamster.
+This is great for humans, but this amount of fat is far too high for a hamster.

 There are several reasons for this, including:

-Since avocado is off the menu, you may be wondering what healthy treats you can give your hamster.
-Bear in mind that while the following treats are safe for hamsters, they are not necessary for your hamster’s health and should only be given sparingly and occasionally.
+Since avocado is off the menu, you may be wondering what treats you can give your hamster instead.
 Healthy treats include: